top of page

 MaM: That is incredible!
 I wish I could catch them live.
 So, what I got from your music was catchy industrial pop with a rock vibe.

 JN: My feeling and approach with it were always to do something that is punk that people would dance to but pretty much keep it basic.
-I mean, we do get a little complicated with some of the programming, but I don’t want to be a prog band, you know? (laughs) Catchy and still edgy, I guess.
+I mean, we do get a little complicated with some of the programming, but I don’t want to be a prog band, you know?

-MaM: What is the story behind the title of your latest single, “IM:Sb”?
+MaM: What is the story behind the title of your latest single, 'IM:Sb'?

 JN: Oh, it’s not really that interesting, but go ahead. (laughs) Alex?